Treating Lung Cancer and Mesothelioma With Botanicals

 After receiving a mesothelioma diagnosis, patients usually follow a standard treatment plan, which includes radiation, chemotherapy, and surgery.
 This combination is known as first-line therapy and utilizes medications that have been tested and approved by the Food and Drug Administration (FDA).
-In the medical community, substances derived from plants are referred to as botanicals.
+In the medical community, substances derived from plants are referred to as botanicals (also referred to herbal medicine).
 There’s no conclusive research proving they’re an effective standalone cancer treatment, but some patients may benefit from adding herbs and spices to daily meals or taking them in supplement form.
 Certain botanicals may ease common side effects, including nausea and inflammation, that arise from more traditional cancer treatments like chemotherapy.

 Herbal Medicine Options for Mesothelioma Patients

 Botanicals are easy to find at grocery stores, local gardens, or neighborhood farmer’s markets.
 Here’s a list of herbs and spices that may be beneficial for patients fighting mesothelioma.

 Comprised of the stems, leaves, or flowers from plants, fresh or dried herbs are an easy and delicious way to add flavor to food.
 Patients who want a more concentrated dose can find specific herbs in supplement form.